 Laundromats have been an unsung cornerstone in American culture since the 1930’s.
 More than just a stop for convenience, laundromats provide a basic and universal need for clean clothes.
 From busy professionals to families and students, they cater to a wide spectrum of people and socio-economic status.
-This neighborhood hub can be described as timeless—and more recently, a massive investment opportunity.
+This neighborhood hub is a timeless option for those considering investing in laundromats.

 Is a laundromat worth the investment?